ClickCease

 The question of liability can be complicated when it comes to eating competitions.
 Organizers will usually have entrants sign a waiver before participating in a contest.
 This practice is well-established in professional competitions that an experienced organizing body has set up.
 However, in many amateur contests, waivers are not signed.

-Even when a waiver is signed, it may not be enforceable in court.
+Even after signing, a waiver might not hold up in court.
 This means that there may still be a liability case, allowing for legal action to be taken.
-In some cases, it may be ruled that amateur entrants were not fully aware of the risks and did not have the information necessary to make an informed decision.
-Waivers are also usually not enforceable when signed by minors or those under the influence of alcohol or if the waiver is not written clearly.
+Amateur entrants may be ruled unaware of the risks and unable to make informed decisions.
+Generally, minors, those under the influence of alcohol, and unclear writing render waivers unenforceable.

 In the case of Caitlin Nelson, the family is filing a lawsuit because they believe the proper precautions were not taken to make the university contest safe.
 Anyone else who has suffered a loss or injury through a premises claim may also be able to seek compensation.
 Contact an experienced premises liability attorney who can take you through your legal options.